Nephrectomy: After care

-Pain medication is often given to the patient after the surgery because of pain at the site of the incision.
+Pain medication is often given to the patient after surgery for pain at the site of the incision.
 An IV with fluids is administered.
 Electrolyte balance and fluids are carefully monitored, because these are the functions of the kidneys.
 It is possible that the remaining kidney does not take over all functionality.
-A patient has to stay in the hospital between 2 and 7 days depending on the procedure and complications.
+A patient may have to stay in the hospital between 2 and 7 days depending on the procedure and complications.
 Patients who have had open surgery will have to stay in hospital longer than those who have had laparoscopic surgery.
-In long-term, a person with only one kidney ("solitary kidney") may be more prone to developing chronic kidney disease (CKD).
-A 2014 study suggested that lifelong risk of CKD is several-fold higher in kidney donors, although the absolute risk is still very small.
-A 2017 article in the New England Journal of Medicine suggests that persons with only one kidney including those who have donated a kidney for transplantation or those whose kidney was removed for cancer, should avoid high protein diet and limit their protein intake to less than one gram per kilogram body weight per day in order to reduce the long-term risk of CKD.
+Over the long-term, a person with only one kidney ("solitary kidney") may be more prone to developing chronic kidney disease (CKD).
+A 2014 study suggested that the lifelong risk of CKD is several-fold higher in kidney donors, although the absolute risk is still very small.
+A 2017 article in the New England Journal of Medicine suggested that persons with only one kidney, including those who have donated a kidney for transplantation or those whose kidney was removed for cancer, should avoid a high protein diet and limit their protein intake to less than one gram per kilogram body weight per day in order to reduce the long-term risk of CKD.